AdrianoGratani/react-concepts-explained-through-projects/README.md

   - `ModalTest.jsx` is the container component.
 The useState to keep the current user choice ("show modal" is `true` and "not show modal" is `false`), a function `handleToggleModal()` which sets the previous useState by calling its setter with an argument which reverts the current value stored in showModal.
 (in the 'LAYOUT' section we'll explore in details how to implement this logic in the UI.)

   - `Modal.jsx` is the second component. is imported/nested/called inside `ModalTest` component.
-This component receives props data from its parent component and uses it to perform conditional rendering. within its div containers.
+This component receives props data from its parent component and uses it to perform conditional rendering within its div containers.